-Veronica Harrod reports Horowhenua ratepayers are paying more for huge debt levels at Horowhenua District Council.
+Veronica Harrod reports Horowhenua ratepayers are paying more for huge debt levels at Horowhenua District Council and need help with Bristow and Sutor claims.
 These have climbed to $100 million — or $3000 per resident.

 In a December 2018 report, Council’s chief financial officer, Doug Law, says $68 million was spent on essential and community services, $9 million on property and $25 million on a category referred to as “Other activities.”

 $1.9 billion over 20 years

 Over the next 20 year Council’s Long Term Plan (LTP) 2018-2038 estimates, “The total capital and operational expenditure for water supply, wastewater, storm water and land transport is expected to be approximately $1.9 billion”

 No funding has been set aside in the LTP for a much needed new water source and storage reservoir, estimated to cost $35 million and about $100 million respectively.

 According to the LTP, “Renewals and growth are estimated to cost $131.2 million over the next 20 years.”

 Ratepayers also face big increases – between $2000 and $3000 – in annual rates within the next ten years due to zoning changes and LTP intention to build water and wastewater plants in rural residential areas set aside for land and property development in the Horowhenua Growth Strategy 2040 including Ohau, Waitarere and Manakau.

 Most councils, including the Kāpiti District Council, insist on contributions from developers.
 But the Horowhenua Council actually abolished this revenue source in 2015– providing a huge revenue boost for developers, at the expense of ratepayers